199305a/serverless_dart_platform/README.md

 # serverless_dart_platform
 A **minimal** PoC for a Dart-based FaaS provider.

+If interest is high enough (kinda doubt it),
+I might consider actually developing a derivative of this into a Lambda-like serverless platform for Dart functions.

 The concept is simple:
 * Store user/guest apps in separate directories
 * Launch one isolate for each application, when said application is called